The Wolverine Healing Stack: How To Use Peptides to Never Go To A Doctor’s Office Again

 (This gets into extremely arcane territory, as there is always a trade-off depending on the specific combination of injections you use)

-But I can make some general recommendations:
+But I can make some general recommendations about these peptides for injury repair:

 • Tesamorelin and Ipamorelin should be injected systemically because the signaling receptors they need to reach are in the brain and other parts of the body, and are most likely not at the site of the injury